Silvenga/silvenga.com/src/posts/archive/power-ghost-with-upstart.md

 #### Update

 > A reader brought to my attention that Node.js may not be installed in a predictable location.
 If in doubt use `which node` and update the daemon value to that.
-Thanks Jon ([Link](http://jensencloud.com))!
+Thanks Jon!
-> I recomend to install Node.js from the official'ish [repository](https://launchpad.net/~chris-lea/+archive/ubuntu/node.js) as Ubuntu's repos lag behind more often than not.
+> I recommend to install Node.js from the official'ish [repository](https://launchpad.net/~chris-lea/+archive/ubuntu/node.js) as Ubuntu's repos lag behind more often than not.